-Our meat is sourced from Willowbrook Farm in Oxford.
+One of the places we source our meat is from is Willowbrook Farm in Oxford.
 To help you get a little bit of insight as to how the Willowbrook family farm we thought we’d share some of their beliefs and principles which shape the way they work.
-The following text is also present on their website and can be viewed here: http://www.willowbrookorganic.org/node/25
+Some of the following text is also present on their website and can be viewed here: http://www.willowbrookfarm.co.uk/what-halal

 As a Muslim family we derive our principles for farming from the concepts of halal/halaal and tayib/tayyib (purity and wholesomeness).
 This means we adopt a holistic approach to all aspects of food production, from the soil to the consumer.
 We keep our flock of sheep at a naturally sustainable and manageable stocking level, meaning they have plenty of access to their fresh grass and hay.
 Even in our non-organic produce, we still strive to meet the highest standards: using no chemicals, or hormones on our livestock or on our pasture.

 Unlike many farmers rearing large numbers of comercial fast growing birds we choose to rear traditional natural breeds of chicken in small mobile poultry units again with permanent access to their pasture.
 Our principles are informed by the desire to farm naturally, organically and sustainably:

 - To treat livestock ethically, meeting their physiological and behavioural needs

 - To maintain the long term fertility and biological activity of soils